microsoft/MixedReality-WebRTC/docs/manual/building-windows.md

 - The Unity library is officially supported for [Unity](https://unity3d.com/get-unity/download) version **2018.4.x** (LTS) and **2019.4.x** (LTS).
 However, we do our best to keep things working on other versions too where possible.
 Versions earlier than 2018.4.x may work but are not tested at all, and no support will be provided for those.

-### Core input dependencies

-The so-called _Core_ input dependencies are constituted of:

-- `webrtc.lib` : A static library containing the Google implementation of the WebRTC standard.
-- `Org.WebRtc.winmd` : A set of WinRT wrappers for accessing the WebRTC API from UWP.

-Those dependencies require many extra prerequisites.
-They are also complex and time-consuming to build.
-Therefore to save time and avoid headache the MixedReality-WebRTC solution consumes those dependencies as precompiled NuGet packages [available from nuget.org](https://www.nuget.org/packages?q=Microsoft.MixedReality.WebRTC.Native.Core).
-Those NuGet packages are compiled from [the WebRTC UWP project](https://github.com/webrtc-uwp/webrtc-uwp-sdk) maintained by Microsoft.
-So **there is no extra setup for those**.

 ## Cloning the repository

 The official repository containing the source code of MixedReality-WebRTC is [hosted on GitHub](https://github.com/microsoft/MixedReality-WebRTC).
 The latest developments are done on the `master` branch, while the latest stable release is a `release/*` branch.